klabulan/study_ai_thinking/tasks/development/standardized-part-template.md

-# Standardized Part Template v2.0
+# Standardized Part Template v3.0

-## Complete Implementation Template for New Parts
+## Data-Driven Part Implementation Template

+🎯 **MAJOR UPDATE**: Template updated for the new data-driven approach. **No JavaScript editing required** - all configuration through `data.json` files.

-This document provides a comprehensive template for implementing new presentation parts using the proven multi-slide architecture with postMessage communication.
-Based on the successful **Part 1 implementation**.
+This document provides a streamlined template for implementing new presentation parts using **dynamic configuration loading** and **automatic part detection**.

-## Implementation Decision Tree
+## Simplified Implementation Process

 ### Step 1: Determine Part Type